0% Finance Available – Book FREE Consultation.

 Advanced Cataract Treatment

-The most advanced cataract treatment using a multifocal lens
+The most advanced cataract surgery using a multifocal lens

 At Optegra, we pride ourselves on offering every patient a personalised approach to cataract surgery, tailored to your requirements and lifestyle.

-We offer two different procedures for treating cataracts both of which involve surgery.
-The treatments are similar in the sense that they both involve the surgical removal of the cataract which is then replaced with a permanent artificial lens, with the main difference in the procedure and the type of lens involved.
+We offer two different procedures for treating cataracts, both of which involve surgery.
+The treatments are similar in the sense that they both involve the surgical removal of the cataract which is then replaced with a permanent artificial lens.
+The main difference is the procedure and the type of lens involved.

 Standard Cataract Surgery